E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 http://www.plumed.org/home

-In this module, the class ``PLUMEDInterface`` is a subclass of the cython wrapper class ``Plumed`` contained in the PLUMED installation.
+In this module, the class ``PLUMEDInterface`` is a subclass of the Cython wrapper class ``Plumed`` contained in the PLUMED installation.
 For initialization, ``PLUMEDInterface`` requires an ``MDTrajTopology`` and accepts additional PLUMED settings: